Our Approach to Vulnerability Management

 Continuous asset discovery and attribution

-Continuous internal asset discovery - We use in-house built system to inventory all of our EC2 and Load Balancer AWS Asset using AWSConfig and attribute it to the correct owner.
+Continuous internal asset discovery - We use an in-house built system to inventory all of our EC2 and Load Balancer AWS Asset using AWSConfig and attribute it to the correct owner.
 We retain one year's worth of assets totaling 50-60 million assets.

 Identifying vulnerabilities

 We use a range of best-of-breed vulnerability detection tools that are run regularly across our products and infrastructure to automatically scan for and identify vulnerabilities.
-This includes Atlassian Cloud & Server products, Docker application images, internal, mobile and third party applications, as well as our infrastructure both on premises and in our cloud.
+This includes Atlassian Cloud & Data Center products, Docker application images, internal, mobile and third party applications, as well as our infrastructure both on premises and in our cloud.
 These tools automatically scan for and identify vulnerabilities that exist, and include:

 We are continually reviewing the latest tools available and adding them to the suite we use if we believe they will enhance our vulnerability detection capabilities.